 Monarch Lake is the western gateway to the Indian Peaks Wilderness, and sits at the confluence of four major creeks that flow off the Continental Divide: Hell Canyon, Buchanan Creek, Cascade Creek, and Arapaho Creek.

-The Pfiffner Traverse connects these drainages, using Cooper Peak Pass, Paiute Pass, and the Northeast Gully.
-This area has at least seven loop opportunities — each includes one pass, two adjacent passes, or all three passes.
-Select the itinerary that best suits your fitness, interests, and off-trail skills.
+The Pfiffner Traverse connects these drainages, using Cooper Peak Pass (moderate), Paiute Pass (hard), and the Northeast Gully (very hard).
+This area has six loop opportunities: each includes one pass, two adjacent passes, or all three passes.
+Select the itinerary that best suits your fitness, interests, and off-trail skills — or stay in the area for a few days and undertake several of them.

 7. Middle Boulder Creek